 Human serum albumin, derived from human blood, is used as a protein stabilizer in the MMR vaccine (0.3mg/dose).
 It is derived from screened donors, and the manufacturing process eliminates any risk of transmitting viruses.
 No viral diseases have ever been associated with the use of human serum albumin.

 Formaldehyde is an organic compound used in the production of some vaccines.
 It is used to inactivate poliovirus, HepB antigen, and diphtheria and tetanus toxins.
 It is possible that tiny traces may remain in the HepB vaccine, 5-in-1 DTaP/IPV/Hib, pre-school booster 4-in-1 DTaP/IPV, and teenage booster Td/IPV vaccines.
 The human body produces formaldehyde itself as part of the metabolism process.
 The amount of natural formaldehyde in a 2-month-old infant’s blood (around 1.1 milligrams) is ten times greater than the amount found in any vaccine (less than 0.1 milligrams).

 Antibiotics are used during the manufacturing process of some vaccines to prevent bacterial contamination.
 However, antibiotics which have been associated with allergic reactions (such as penicillins, cephalosporins and sulphonamides) are not used in vaccines.
-Three vaccines contain a trace of neomycin: the MMR vaccine, one of the Pre-school Booster vaccines used in the UK, and the shingles vaccine.
+Three vaccines may contain a trace of neomycin: the MMR vaccine, one of the Pre-school Booster vaccines used in the UK (Repevax), and the shingles vaccine.
 People with a known allergy to this specific antibiotic should seek expert advice before receiving these vaccines.
-One of the Pre-school Booster vaccines also contains a trace of streptomycin, and the Nasal Flu vaccine contains a trace of gentamicin.
+Repevax may also contain traces of streptomycin and polymyxin b, and the Nasal Flu vaccine (Fluenz) may contain a trace of gentamicin.